 Human Milk Banks in the U.S.:

-At the time of writing this post there are currently 26 milk backs in the US.
+At the time of writing this post there are currently 26 milk banks in the US.

 How is donor milk screened?